 Types of Houses

-This type of housing is generally found in apartment buildings although townhouses can also follow the condo ownership model.
-Typically, you own the unit but not the land it is built on or any common spaces outside of your unit.
 With this type of home, you may be charged a “condo fee” (which varies widely) that goes towards maintaining indoor and outdoor common areas such as parking areas, elevators, carpets, lobbies and front entrances, and any recreational facilities.

-This is a property that stands on its own and tends to be the most expensive because of land costs (you own both the home and the land).
+Detached house — This is a property that stands on its own and tends to be the most expensive because of land costs (you own both the home and the land).
 It offers plenty of space and privacy, ideal for families.
 Any house repairs or maintenance is your responsibility.
 Homeowners are in charge of their own utilities such as heat, water, and other services.

-This is a series of homes attached to each other.
+Townhouse — This is a series of homes attached to each other.
 They look like a row of houses.
 You usually share a wall with the people who live next to you.
 In some cases, there may even be someone above you.

-This is a building usually divided into two or three units.
+Duplex/triplex — This is a building usually divided into two or three units.
 Often a buyer will buy the entire place and rent out the other units to help with mortgage costs.
 Each unit has its own separate entrance and the person/people in each unit are responsible for the care and upkeep of their own unit.

-Process and Steps for Buying a House in Canada
+Steps to buy a house in Canada

 The purchasing process is the same across the country and total time for buying a house usually takes between 60 to 90 days.
 If the house is vacant, it can be as fast as a month.

-Requirements to Buy a Property
+Requirements to buy a property

 Utility Companies